UglyToad/PdfPig/README.md

 However in order for us to assist you, you **must** provide the file which causes your issue.
 Please host this in a publically available place.

-Issues on unplanned features are off topic for now and will probably be closed with a comment explaining roughly the importance on the road map.

 ## Status ##

-*Why is class or property X internal?* With the exception of ```letter.Location``` and ```XObjectImage``` internal properties and classes are not stable enough for the end user yet.
+*Why is class or property X internal?* Internal properties and classes are not stable enough for the end user yet.
 If you want to access them feel free to use reflection but be aware they may change or disappear between versions.

-The initial version of this package aims only to support reading text content from unencrypted PDF files.
-Due to the legal and dependency consequences of decrypting, handling encrypted documents is not in scope.

-An encrypted document will throw a ```NotSupportedException```.

-We plan to eventually support writing PDFs as well as reading images, form objects and graphics from the PDF however these are future enhancements which do not feature in the first version.

-Additionally most testing has taken place with Latin character sets.
+Most testing has taken place with Latin character sets.
 Due to the more complex way the PDF specification handles CJK (Chinese, Japanese and Korean) character sets these will probably not be handled correctly for now.

-Please raise an issue (or preferably a pull request) if you're trying to read these documents however we may not get to it for a while depending on the volume of bugs.
+Please raise an issue (or preferably a pull request) if you have problems trying to read these documents.

 ## Credit ##